 The new route: Ensure your production is 100% efficient

 From the very beginning of your global campaign process, you need to make sure you have the scope to produce what you need.
 Ask yourself: have you got strong production capabilities allowing you to deliver your necessary output on time?
 Look at your inner workings and note if there’s anything missing within your production services.
 That way you can fill in the gaps by reaching out to external agencies, hiring in-house and contacting other suppliers.
 Remember that it’s not just about being able to scale up, it’s also about the ability to be flexible with your production.
-Keep this in mind when reaching out to external agencies.
+Keep this in mind when reaching out to external agencies to ensure that you set up a flexible global campaign operation.

 When it comes to shooting content, you need to make sure you’re thinking cleverly about your production.
 At the shoot planning stage, you should always be asking: how can I get more for my money and save time later down the line?
 For example, if you’re organising a simple product video shoot, make sure you’re getting more than just the content you need then and there.
 Aim to maximise your time and marketing budget by capturing footage that can work with different messaging and be repurposed into other videos.
 Building a bank of spare footage goes a long way, especially if situations occur when shooting isn’t feasible.